product-os/jellyfish-plugin-product-os/README.md

 # Jellyfish productOS Plugin

-Provides a set of cards for adding productOS functionality to Jellyfish, such as loops and transformers.
+Provides a set of contracts for adding productOS functionality to Jellyfish, such as loops.

 # Usage